Static, this, super & final keyword

 • Eg – class Vehicle{ //Static class static class Car{ } }

-this keyword –
+this keyword

 • “this” is basically just a reference variable referring to the current object.

-• It can be used to –
+• We can use it to –

 • refer class variable